-The Chemical Hygiene Plan contains numerous forms and appendices that facilitate the documentation of lab hazard assessments, the specification of control methods (including Personal Protective Equipment), and training.
-Click on the link below to access those forms/appendices as stand-alone documents.
+The Chemical Hygiene Plan contains forms and appendices that facilitate the documentation of lab hazard assessments, the specification of control methods (including personal protective equipment) and training.

 The use of certain chemicals in a laboratory setting requires the implementation of additional administrative or technical control measures.
 Further, the procurement or possession of a class of chemicals, biologicals or toxins called “Select Agents” are restricted without specific authorization from the federal government.
 See the Chemical Hygiene Plan for more detail on chemical types that fit in this category.
 The following links contain a summation of the relevant information sources that should be consulted:

 - EPA P-List of Acutely Toxic Chemicals

 - Department of Homeland Security "Chemicals of Interest" List